14 Top Things to Do in Winter in Austria

 5. Show Your Moves at a Ball

-Between November and April, Austria holds almost 500 balls - most of which happen in Vienna in January and February.
+Between November and April, Austria holds almost 500 balls – most of which happen in Vienna in January and February.
 The Viennese Ball is a centuries-old tradition that preserves a very strict ceremonial program of fancy dress code, waltzing, fine cuisine, and the exclamation "Alles Walzer!" to get the celebration started.
+Joining this tradition is one of the top things to do in Vienna.

 Getting tickets to a Viennese Ball is no easy task, and they don't come cheap either.
 The Ball of the Vienna Philharmonic Orchestra, held at the Vienna Musikverein concert hall, is the highlight of the season, but the Physicians' Ball at the Imperial Palace is equally stunning and equally hard to get into.